 In applying the concentration restriction, the Fund will adhere to the requirements of the 1940 Act which limits investments in a particular industry or group of industries to no more than 25% of the value of the Fund's total assets.
 Further, in applying the Fund's concentration restriction: (a) utility companies will be divided according to their services, for example, gas, gas transmission, electric and telephone will each be considered a separate industry; (b) financial service companies will be classified according to the end users of their services, for example, automobile finance, bank finance and diversified finance will each be considered a separate industry; and (c) asset-backed securities will be classified according to the underlying assets securing such securities.
-To conform to the current view of the SEC staff that only domestic bank instruments may be excluded from industry concentration limitations, as a matter of non-fundamental policy, the Fund will not exclude foreign bank instruments from industry concentration limitation tests as long as the policy of the SEC remains in effect.
+To conform to the current view of the SEC staff that only domestic deposit instruments may be excluded from industry concentration limitation tests as long as the policy of the SEC remains in effect.
 In addition, investments in bank instruments, and investments in certain industrial development bonds funded by activities in a single industry, will be deemed to constitute investment in an industry, except when held for temporary defensive purposes.
 Private activity municipal debt securities whose principal and interest payments are derived principally from the assets and revenues of a nongovernmental entity will be deemed to constitute investment in an industry.
 The Fund will consider the investments of underlying investment companies when determining compliance with its own concentration policy to the extent that the Fund has sufficient information about such investments.